Technology

 Student Login Username and Password

 Each student is assigned a designated username and password to log into the University of the People Online Learning Platform (Moodle) and courses.
-UoPeople students with technical issues related to Moodle should contact Moodle Support at support@uopeople.edu for the English programs and support@ar.uopeople.edu for the Arabic Division for assistance with login problems.
+UoPeople students with technical issues related to Moodle should contact Moodle Support at support@uopeople.edu for the English programs and support@ar.uopeople.edu for the Arabic programs for assistance with login problems.

 Students’ usernames and passwords are vital for the security of a student’s work.
 The responsibility for all activities carried out under a student’s username rests solely with that student.
 Please ensure you keep your password secret and do not give it to anyone else.